marekandreas/elpa/INSTALL.md

 It this is not desired, it is possible to build *ELPA* with only one (not necessary the same) kernel for the real and complex valued case, respectively.
 This can be done with the "--with-fixed-real-kernel=NAME" or "--with-fixed-complex-kernel=NAME" configure options.
 For details please do a "configure --help"

+#### Cross compilation ####

+The ELPA library does _not_ supports cross-compilation by itself, i.e. compilation of the ELPA library on an architecture wich is not identical than the architecture ELPA should be used on.

+Whenever a cross-compilation situation might occur, great care has to be taken during the build process by the user.

+At the moment we see two potential pitfalls:

+1.)
+The "build architecure" is inferior to the "target" architecture (w.r.t. the instructions sets)

+In this case, at the moment, the ELPA library can only be build with instructions sets supported on the build system.
+All later instruction sets will _not_ be used in the compilation.
+This case might lead to less optimal performance compared to the case that ELPA is build directly on the target system.

+For example, if the "build architecture" consists of an HASWELL node (supporting up to Intel's AVX2 instruction set) and the "target architecture" is a Skylake node (supporting Intel's AVX-512 instruction set) than the AVX-512 kernels can not be build
+This will lead to a performance degradation on the Skylake nodes, but is otherwise harmless (no chrashes).

+2.)
+The "build architecure" is superior to the "target" architecture (w.r.t. the instructions sets)

+This case is a critical one, since ELPA will by default build with instructions sets which are not supported on the target system.
+This will lead to crashes, if during build the user does not take care to solve this issue.

+For example, if the "build architecture" supports Intels' AVX-2 instruction set and the "target architecture" does only support Intel's AVX instruction set, then by default ELPA will be build with AVX-2 instruction set and this will also be used at runtime (since it improves the performance).
+However, at the moment, since the target system does not support
+AVX-2 instructions this will lead to a crash.

+One can avoid this unfortunate situation by disabling instructions set which are _not_ supported on the target system.
+In the case above, setting

+--disable-avx2

+during build, will remdy this problem.

 ### Doxygen documentation ###
 A doxygen documentation can be created with the "--enable-doxygen-doc" configure option